Monday, August 15, 2022

 The second reason our Blessed Mother is Immaculate is because, unlike Adam and Eve, she never chose to sin throughout her life.
 Therefore, she became the new Eve, the new Mother of all the Living, the new Mother of all who live in the grace of her Son.
 As a result of this Immaculate nature and her continuous free choice to live in grace, God brought her body and soul into Heaven upon the completion of her earthly life.
 It is this glorious and solemn fact that we celebrate today.

 Reflect, today, upon your understanding of our Blessed Mother.
 Do you know her, understand her role in your life and continually seek her motherly care?
 She is your mother if you choose to live in the grace of her Son.
 Embrace that fact more deeply today and choose to make her an even more important part of your life.
 Jesus will be grateful you do!

 Lord, help me to love Your mother with the same love You have for her.
 As You were entrusted to her care, so I desire to be entrusted to her care.
 Mary, my Mother and Queen, pray for me as I have recourse to you.
 Jesus, I trust in You.

-Further Reading – Assumption of the Blessed Virgin Mary
+Saint of the Day – Assumption of the Blessed Virgin Mary